aomlomics/FAIReSheets/README.md

-# FAIReSheets
+# FAIRe2NODE

-This project is actively under development.
-Reach out to bayden.willms@noaa.gov for questions and for credentials to run this code.
+FAIRe2NODE is NOAA's version of FAIRe templates.
+This code generates the data templates, which, once filled with data, are ready for NODE submission, and, if run through edna2obis **(currently under development)**, are ready for GBIF and OBIS submission.

+If you are looking for **FAIReSheets** / the generic FAIRe templates, switch to the main branch of this repository.

 FAIReSheets generates the FAIRe eDNA Data Template in Google Sheets.
 The FAIRe template is a collaborative effort in the eDNA research field to standardize its complicated data and metadata.
 FAIReSheets replicates the template creation from the [FAIRe-ator Repository](https://github.com/FAIR-eDNA/FAIRe-ator/tree/main) from Dr. Miwa Takahashi and Dr. Stephen Formel, except FAIReSheets outputs the template to Google Sheets rather than a Microsoft Excel spreadsheet.

-TLDR: Email bayden.willms@noaa.gov to be added to the user list and receive the link to the credentials file, create a blank Google Sheet, configure the `.env` file with your Google Sheet ID and the Git Gist URL, specify your parameters in `config.yaml`, run FAIReSheets and follow the authentication workflow.
+TLDR: Email bayden.willms@noaa.gov to be added to the user list and receive the link to the credentials file, create a blank Google Sheet, configure the `.env` file with your Google Sheet ID and the Git Gist URL, specify your parameters in `config.yaml` and `NOAA_config.yaml`, run FAIRe2NODE and follow the authentication workflow.

 ```bash
 python run.py